What is sustainable finance?

 Support to recognise the strengthening opportunity from climate action.
 This support needs to be applied to their specific business context and should highlight the key skills required to transition successfully.

-Help to develop new skills to deliver a business transition, including retraining and upskilling employees and achieving relevant accreditations and certification.
+Help to develop new skills to deliver a business transition, including retraining and upskilling employees to achieve relevant accreditations and certification.

 Finally, small businesses need support to navigate the complex and evolving landscape, including prioritising different opportunities, understanding what support is available, and, ultimately, realising the benefit to their business.

 FSB Funding Platform gives you greater transparency and awareness of the funding options available to support small businesses.
-FSB’s sustainability hub is also home to further resources, events and guidance.
+FSB’s sustainability hub is also home to further resources, events and guidance to help you on your journey.

 FSB Funding Platform is free to use for FSB members and helps drive down the cost of borrowing - not only through the use of our unique technology but also through our excellent engagement with lenders.
 Indeed, some lenders already have financial products rewarding businesses that consciously seek to reduce their carbon footprint.
 Get started with your application here.